ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

 1. A web app, deployed on Openshift, is running a simulator to simulate the generation of Reefer container metrics while the container is at sea or during end to end transportation.
 The app exposes a simple POST operation with a control object to control the simulation.
 Here is an example of such control.json

     ```json
-    { 'containerID': 'c100',
+    { 'containerID': 'C02',
     'simulation': 'co2sensor',
     'nb_of_records': 1000,
-    'good_temperature': 4.4
+    "product_id":  "P02"
     }
     ```

-    See [this section to build and deploy](#the-simulator-as-webapp) the simulator web app.
+    See [this section explains how to build and deploy](#the-simulator-as-webapp) the simulator web app.

 1. A curl script will do the post of this json object.
 [See this paragraph.](#test-sending-a-simulation-control-to-the-post-api)
-1. The metrics events are sent to the `reeferTelemetries` topic in Kafka.
+1. The telemetry events are sent to the `reeferTelemetries` topic in Kafka.
 1. The predictive scoring is a consumer of such events, read one event at a time and call the model internally, then sends a new event when maintenance is required.
 [See the note](/##2-define-the-predictive-scoring-model) for details.
 1. The maintenance requirement is an event in the `containers` topic.
 1. The last component of the solution, is to trace the container maintenance event, in real application, this component should trigger a business process to get human performing the maintenance.
-The [following repository]() is the microservice we could use for this component, but as of now we have a simple consumer in the `consumer` folder.
+The [following repository](https://ibm-cloud-architecture.github.io/refarch-kc-container-ms/) is the microservice we could use for this component, but as of now we have a simple consumer in the `consumer` folder.

-For the machine learning environment we can use csv file as input data or postgresql database.
+For the machine learning environment we can use csv file as input data or postgresql database or kafka topic.
 The environment looks like in the figure below:

 ![](images/data-collect.png)

-The simulator can run as a standalone tool to create training and test data to be saved in a remote postgresql database.
+The simulator can run as a standalone tool to create training and test data to be saved in a remote postgresql database or can be used to save to csv file.
 We use postgresql as a service on IBM cloud.
 The service has credential with URL and SSL certificate.

 ![](images/postgres-credential.png)